 Pond Peak seen on Olinghouse Road - Christmas Day 2010

 East Approach Route – Olinghouse

 From the parking area, head up the first hill for just over 1/4 mile, and then leave the road and head right up the ridge.
 This is the most straightforward way up to the summit.
 This is the “East Ridge” of the mountain.
 It is less than 2 miles to the summit once leaving the road, and although there is no trail, it is very straightforward.
 There are opportunities to summit from offshoots further up the road, but the east ridge route is probably the best way.
 On the way down, you can take the road back.
 The road heads west for about 1 ½ miles before turning back around and heading east towards Olinghouse.
-It is 5 miles back to the parking area from the summit this way, making for a nice 7 ¼ miles round trip hike, with a one way elevation gain of about 2165’.
+It is 5 miles back to the parking area from the summit this way, making for a nice 7 ¼ miles round trip hike via a loop, with an elevation gain to the summit of about 2165’.